Pep Guardiola

-Josep "Pep" Guardiola Sala (/ca/; born 18 January 1971) is a Catalan football manager and former player from Spain who is the manager of club Manchester City.
-Guardiola is one of two managers in history to win the continental treble twice and he holds the record for the most consecutive league games won in La Liga, Bundesliga, and the Premier League.
+Josep "Pep" Guardiola Sala (/ca/; born 18 January 1971) is a Catalan football manager and former player from Spain.
+He is the global ambassador of the City Football Group and was most recently manager of club Manchester City.
+Widely regarded as one of the greatest football managers in history, Guardiola is one of only two managers to have won the continental treble twice, and holds the record for the most consecutive league games won in La Liga, Bundesliga, and the Premier League.
 (Note: Barcelona (16 games, 2010–11), Bayern Munich (19 games, 2013–14), and Manchester City (18 games, 2017–18).)
-He is widely regarded as one of the greatest managers of all time.

-Guardiola was a defensive midfielder who usually played in a deep-lying playmaker's role.
-He spent the majority of his career with Barcelona, forming a part of Johan Cruyff's Dream Team that won the club's first European Cup in 1992, and four successive Spanish league titles from 1991 to 1994.
+A defensive midfielder who played in a deep-lying playmaker's role, Guardiola spent most of his career with Barcelona, forming part of Johan Cruyff's Dream Team that won the club's first European Cup in 1992, and four successive Spanish league titles from 1991 to 1994.
 He captained the team from 1997 until his departure from Barcelona in 2001.
 Guardiola then had stints with Brescia and Roma in Italy, Al-Ahli in Qatar and Dorados in Mexico.
-He was capped 47 times for the Spanish national team and appeared at the 1994 FIFA World Cup, as well as at UEFA Euro 2000.
+He was capped 47 times for the Spanish national team and appeared at the 1994 FIFA World Cup, as well as UEFA Euro 2000.
 He also played friendly matches for Catalonia.

-After retiring as a player, Guardiola briefly managed Barcelona B and won the Tercera División title before taking charge of the first team in 2008.
-In his first season, Guardiola led Barcelona to the continental treble of La Liga, the Copa del Rey and the UEFA Champions League, becoming the youngest manager to win the latter competition.
+Guardiola briefly managed Barcelona B and won the Tercera División title before taking charge of the first team in 2008.
+In his first season, he led Barcelona to the continental treble of La Liga, the Copa del Rey and the UEFA Champions League, becoming the youngest manager to win the latter competition.
 He was named the FIFA World Coach of the Year in 2011 after leading the club to another La Liga and Champions League double in the 2010–11 season.
-Guardiola ended his four-year Barcelona stint in 2012 with 14 honours, a club record.
+Guardiola left Barcelona in 2012 after four years in charge having won 14 honours, a club record.

-Guardiola joined Bayern Munich in 2013 and won the Bundesliga in each of the three seasons, including two domestic doubles.
-He left the club for Manchester City in 2016 and has since won six Premier League titles, including four successive wins from 2019 to 2024, marking the first time in the history of the English top flight that a team has done so.
+Guardiola joined Bayern Munich in 2013 and won the Bundesliga in each of his three seasons and two domestic doubles.
+He left the club for Manchester City in 2016 and won six Premier League titles.
 His first title in his second season in charge broke numerous domestic records as the team became the first to attain 100 points in a single season.
 He also led City to a domestic treble in 2018–19.
-Guardiola guided City to their first Champions League final in 2020–21, and their first Champions League title as part of his second continental treble in 2022–23.
-He is the club's second-longest serving manager.
+Guardiola guided City to their first Champions League final in 2020–21, and their first Champions League title as part of his second continental treble in 2022–23, winning 20 major trophies across his tenure.
+He later won four successive Premier League titles from 2021 to 2024, the first time a team had achieved this in the history of the English top flight.
+He holds the record for the longest serving manager by matches managed at the club.
+He departed Manchester City at the conclusion of the 2025–26 season.